scnerd/the_easy_dollar/_sources/investing/keeping-it-simple/the-power-of-compound-growth.md

     - Investment real estate is really tricky to quantify, but I've seen estimates ranging from 4% to 10% depending on how you go about it
 - Inflation: typically 2-4%

 Inflation is an oddball here, but it's critically important to understanding how much wealth you're actually building.
-(I have a much more in-depth discussion of inflation and its source, coming soon.)
+(I have a much more in-depth discussion of inflation and its source.)
 Most of the time, I'll discuss returns without adjusting for inflation, since it's easier and eliminates yet another source of uncertainty, but the reality is that the US dollar is designed to lose value over time.
 If you want to adjust for inflation yourself, simply subtract the inflation rate (2-4%) from whatever APY we're discussing.
 For example, we might say that stocks yield 8-12% before inflation, and more like 5-9% after inflation.
 Some investments, like stocks, might be somewhat immune to inflation (meaning their value will likely increase more when inflation is higher) since their value is detached from the dollar, whereas others, like bonds, have values tightly tied to dollars.

 Anyway, you can see that many investments range around 5-10% returns.
 That may seem very low.
 It can be made worse by volatility.
 But stick around, it gets better.